In the programming languages discourse, the word "effect" is used with different meanings.

 Nielson and Nielson give a wonderful, timeless description in "Type and Effect Systems", from 1999.
 The wikipedia page "Effect system" is very congruent with that.
 This is a good place to remark that in industry it is at present entirely normal that decades pass before ideas from research get taken up.

 Our mere decision to be tracking effects in the type system leads to more questions: which effects should we track?
 And what should we check?
+Marino and Millstein write about a type and effect checking framework "A Generic Type-and-Effect System" that we are pretty free to choose, as long as rules for checking and adjusting satisfy certain monotonicity properties.

 So it is very easy to state that something is (or should be) an effect.
 Whether that is valuable has to be demonstrated by the rules that make use of the effect information.
-The proof of the pudding is in the eating.
+The proof of the pudding is in the eating!

 Modern programming languages give programmers various ways to "extend the language": user-defined data types and operations (bundled as classes in OOP), only providing built-in operations (primitives) for IO, memory allocation.
 A challenge in type and effect systems outside of minimal research languages is how these facilities for user-defined constructs should be combined with effects.
 In particular, abstraction depends on the ability to hide information.